waterpolymer/Fullstack-CRUD-App/README.md

 ## Running

-Use the package manager npm to install all prerequiste packages and start.
+Use the package manager npm to install all prerequisite packages and start.

 ```bash
 npm install